Budapest Weather

 If we’re lucky the first half of October presents us with nice sunny days too.

-This period is called vénasszonyok nyara in Hungarian (old women’s summer) or Indian summer.
+This period is called vénasszonyok nyara in Hungarian (old women’s summer) or Indian summer and a very pleasant time to visit Budapest.

 November leads us to winter with shorter, grey and cloudy days.
-Temperature goes below 0 °C (32°F) especially at nights.
+Temperature is often below 5 °C but on the coldest days in january and February can drop below 0 °C (32°F), especially at nights.

 Visiting Budapest in Autumn